From the hottest restaurants, bars and coffee shops to cool stores and hangout spots, we’re sharing some of the city’s best hot spots.

 Krog Street Market

 Along the BeltLine at Krog Street and Lake Avenue, Krog Street Market offers locals a hip gathering place that’s home to a west coast-style market, southern-style restaurants and a myriad of great retail.
 Staying true to the rich history of Inman Park, Krog Street Market has stunning visual elements such as exposed bricks and steel trusses, soaring ceilings, and clerestory glass windows that flood the building with natural light.
-It’s also home to popular “Tex-Mex” spot Superica, where you’ll find live music on weekend and your fill of chips and salsa any day of the week.
+It’s also home to popular “Tex-Mex” spot Superica, where you’ll find live music on weekends.

 99 Krog St NE

 What began as a wholesale bakery in 1910 has now blossomed into a neighborhood staple with tasty favorites like peanut butter french toast and crab cakes benedict for breakfast and albacore tuna salad and corned beef for lunch.
 You can’t leave without grabbing a coffee and a few pastries to go.